 Student Computer Center: Continued use of the SCC has created a friendly, efficient location for students to continue the learning process outside of the classroom.
 Excellent lab tutors and supplemental instructors have been hired.

-Schedules: The number of online classes have been increased due to demand by students.
+Schedules: The number of online classes has been increased due to student demand.

 Recognition: We have been recognized as a National Center of Academic Excellence in Information Assurance.